BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Fine-tune to just the best images

-This is really just a more selective take on the second and third steps above, to narrow in to the best of the best images in the input set.
-I culled another 20 images at this step to get me to my final 150.
+This is really just a much more selective take on the second and third steps above, to narrow in to the best of the best images in the input set.
+I culled a ton of okay-but-not-really-adding-anything images at this step to get me to my final 25.

-Ideally, after doing all of the above, you will have 150(ish) good-quality images left that look like the character you're aiming for.
-If you don't, just generate another batch, and repeat the process.
+Ideally, after doing all of the above, you will have 25 good-quality images left that look like the character you're aiming for.
 Even more ideally, the final set of images will contain a good representation of the five zoom levels and viewing angles too.

 # 3. Tagging input images